Update From Jeanice K. Swift, Superintendent of Schools

-We appreciate all the hard work of our students and staff, parents and families during this school year, and much gratitude to all for such a strong finish to this 2021-2022 school year!
+We appreciate all the hard work of our students, staff and parents during this 2021-2022 year, and we are focused forward on a strong wrap-up to this school year over the coming week.
+It is an exciting time with end-of-year events in progress.

-You may enjoy this video, Two Minutes at Forsythe, as one in a series offering a quick glimpse into Ann Arbor Public Schools, where our vision is Every Child.
+You may enjoy this video, Two Minutes at Abbot, as one in a series offering a quick glimpse into Ann Arbor Public Schools, where our vision is Every Child.
 Every Day.

 To remain current on happenings in the AAPS, you may see the latest in AAPS News stories from the week here.

-We also celebrate and honor the teachers, support staff and leaders, parents, families, friends and the entire Ann Arbor community – all who have offered support, encouragement and so much more during the years as students progressed from preschool through 12th grade.
+We also celebrate and honor the teachers, support staff and leaders, parents, families, friends and the entire Ann Arbor community that have offered assistance, encouragement and so much more during these years as students progressed from preschool through 12th grade.

 Congratulations and Best Wishes, Class of 2022!